IFTA Miles

 What is IFTA?

-IFTA (International Fuel Tax Agreement) is an agreement among US states (except Alaska and Hawaii) and Canadian provinces to simplify fuel tax reporting for motor carriers operating in multiple jurisdictions.
-Instead of filing separate fuel tax returns in each state or province you travel through, you file one quarterly return with your base jurisdiction.
+IFTA, the International Fuel Tax Agreement, is an agreement among 48 U.S. states (all except Alaska and Hawaii) and 10 Canadian provinces to simplify fuel tax reporting for motor carriers operating across multiple jurisdictions.
+Instead of filing separate fuel tax returns in each state or province you drive through, you file one quarterly return with your base jurisdiction.

 Who needs to file IFTA returns?

-You need an IFTA license if you operate a qualified motor vehicle (over 26,000 lbs or having 3+ axles) in two or more IFTA jurisdictions.
-This includes most commercial trucking operations that cross state or provincial lines.
+You need an IFTA license if you operate a qualified motor vehicle (over 26,000 lbs gross weight, or 3 or more axles) in two or more IFTA jurisdictions.
+This covers most commercial trucking operations that cross state or provincial lines.

 What are the IFTA filing deadlines?

-IFTA returns are due quarterly: Q1 (Jan-Mar) due April 30, Q2 (Apr-Jun) due July 31, Q3 (Jul-Sep) due October 31, Q4 (Oct-Dec) due January 31.
-If the due date falls on a weekend or holiday, the deadline is the next business day.
+Returns are due quarterly.
+Q1 (January through March) is due April 30.
+Q2 (April through June) is due July 31.
+Q3 (July through September) is due October 31.
+Q4 (October through December) is due January 31 of the following year.
+If a deadline falls on a weekend or holiday, you have until the next business day.

 What happens if I file late?

-Late filing can result in penalties of $50 or more per month, plus interest on any taxes owed.
-Repeated late filing may result in license revocation.
-It's always better to file on time, even if you need to amend later.
+Late filing typically triggers a $50 minimum penalty per quarter, plus interest on any taxes owed (often 1% per month).
+Repeated late filing can result in license revocation.
+File on time even if you need to amend later.
+It's almost always cheaper.

 Is IFTA Miles really free?